carol-ao/simplebank/readme.md

 Maven,
 Spring Boot,
 Junit and Mockito,
-Postgres.
+H2,
+Postgres

-Instructions for local testing and development:

-Donwload and configure Java 11 JDK and maven to work with your favorite IDE.
+<p>Instructions for local testing and development:</p>  Donwload and configure Java 11 JDK and maven to work with your favorite IDE.
 Clone this repository, open the project in IDE and download pom.xml dependencies.
 To run and debug the app and its unit tests, make sure to add the required environment variables that are in the application.properties file regarding database(Postgres was my choice for this project and that's what you'll find it configured to use), and other crucial options.

 Todos:
 - add env variables here with sample values